MissVeronica/um-unique-account-id/README.md

 4. Version 2.3.0 Addition of the Permalink option.
 Code improvements.
 5. Version 2.3.1 Removal of non alpha/numeric characters in permalink mode.

-## Installation
+## Installation & Updates
-1. Download the zip file and install as a WP Plugin, activate the plugin.
+1. Install and update by downloading the plugin ZIP file via the green "Code" button
+2. Install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
+3. Activate the Plugin: Ultimate Member - Unique User Account ID